NehanMP/Wonder-Calculator/README.md

 Nehan Perera

 ## Note
-To run the program clone the repo and execute Wonder_Calculator.py
+To run the program clone the repository and execute Wonder_Calculator.py in your local machine